bdelacretaz/osgi-stresser/README.md

 Install this bundle at a low start level, so that it doesn't stop itself when changing start levels.

-Connect to localhost:1234 to use the command interface.
+Use telnet to connect to localhost:1234 to use the command interface.
 Port number can be set via a system property, see source code.

 A simplistic command interpreter is provided, see example commands below.